Singularity-tutorial/Singularity-tutorial.github.io/README.md

 Because of their differences, VMs and containers serve different purposes and should be favored under different circumstances.
 - VMs are good for long running interactive sessions where you may want to use several different applications.
 (Checking email on Outlook and using Microsoft Word and Excel).
-- Containers are better suited to running one or two applications non-interactively in their own custom environments.
+- Containers are better suited to running one or two applications, often non-interactively, in their own custom environments.

 ## Docker